Do you have questions about DIEP flap breast reconstruction? Your Fort Worth breast reconstruction specialists are here to help.

-The deep inferior epigastric perforator (DIEP) flap is the latest technical advancement performed by a select group of plastic surgeons.
-This is a muscle-sparing, microvascular surgical procedure that uses the skin, fatty tissue, and blood vessels of the abdomen to create a breast.
+DIEP flap, an acronym for deep inferior epigastric perforator flap, is a state-of-the-art procedure performed by a very select group of surgeons.
+This procedure uses the fatty tissue, blood vessels, and skin, of the abdomen to recreate the breast.

 As with any abdominal surgery, you may find that it’s difficult or painful to sit down or get up from a sitting position.
 It also might be hard to get in and out of bed.
 Your doctor or physical therapist can show you how to move until your abdominal area heals.
 If you are experiencing pain, ask your doctor about medications you can take.

-It sometimes takes as long as a year or more for your tissue to completely heal and for your scars to fade, and you may decide to have additional “finishing” work done, such as reshaping the flap or reconstructing a nipple.
+It will most likely take a year for your tissues to heal completely, and by the time your scars start to fade, you may opt to get additional finishing touches done, like reconstructing a nipple or reshaping a flap.
 For more information, get in touch with us at Breast Reconstruction Associates, your Fort Worth breast reconstruction experts.